-Our new Sixth Form Centre is situated in a totally refurbished building adjacent to Gateways School.
+Our Sixth Form Centre is situated in a totally refurbished building adjacent to Gateways School.
 It has been designed as a working space with different zones created for different ways of working.
-Additional facilities include a café space and a 6th Form only gym containing cardio equipment such as Peloton bikes as well as strength machines/free weights.
-Students still benefit from our small class sizes and can experience independence with all the facilities of Gateways School around the corner!
+Additional facilities include a café space and a 6th Form only gym.
+Students still benefit from our small class sizes and can experience independence with all the facilities of Gateways School just around the corner!

 A compulsory part of Sixth Form life is to commit to volunteering for charities and projects in the wider community.
 Each year group nominates and fundraises for their own chosen charity; the Community Outreach prefects assist the High School with these events.
 Upper 6 also help organise whole school yearly fundraising events such as Children in Need and Comic Relief/Sport Relief.